Skip to content

 Permitted and Prohibited Food Items on Greyhound Bus

 When it comes to packing your snacks, there are some key things to keep in mind before hopping onto a Greyhound bus.
-Generally speaking, passengers are allowed to bring their own food on board.
-Yet, there are still some types of foods that passengers must leave behind.
+Generally speaking, passengers are allowed to bring their food on board.
+Yet, some types of foods must still be left behind.

-For instance, refrigerated or smelling food items are discouraged inside buses’ cabin due to the odors they emit.
-These include hard-boiled eggs, fish-based meals like sushi rolls or tuna sandwiches with mayo dressing.
+For instance, refrigerated or odorous food items are discouraged inside buses’ cabins due to the odors they emit.
+These include hard-boiled eggs and fish-based meals like sushi rolls or tuna sandwiches with mayo dressing.

-It’s also worth noting that individual Greyhound agents carry the authority to prevent certain meals depending on how strong they smell or how much space they occupy.
+It’s also worth noting that individual Greyhound agents can prevent certain meals depending on how strong they smell or how much space they occupy.
 This means carrying large pizzas decorated with mushrooms and olives might not be the best idea.

-While food for special dietary needs are allowed, passengers should notify Greyhound staff ahead of time if they need special diet requirements like gluten-free or kosher food.
-If people fail to notify the staff in advance, their special meals might be confiscated due to security reasons.
+While food for special dietary needs is allowed, passengers should notify Greyhound staff if they need special diet requirements like gluten-free or kosher food.
+If people fail to notify the staff, their special meals might be confiscated for security reasons.

 Having understood the types of food items Greyhound permits on board and what it prohibits, let’s dive into the rules for unsealed and sealed food items.

-• According to the Greyhound Lines Inc. (2019), passengers are allowed to bring their own food onboard for consumption.
+• According to Greyhound Lines Inc. (2019), passengers are allowed to bring their own food onboard.

-• In a survey conducted in 2020, around 70% of people preferred packing snacks for their long-distance trips, indicating potential relevance for Greyhound passengers.
+• In a 2020 survey, around 70% of people preferred packing snacks for their long-distance trips, indicating potential relevance for Greyhound passengers.

-• A study in the International Journal of Travel Behaviour and Society found that nearly 60% of respondents considered ‘accessibility to food’ a primary concern when choosing a transport service in 2023.
+• A study in the International Journal of Travel Behaviour and Society found that in 2023, nearly 60% of respondents considered ‘accessibility to food’ a primary concern when choosing a transport service.

 Rules for Unsealed and Sealed Food Items

-• Sealed, pre-packaged snack options like chips, nuts, cookies are also allowed on board.
+• Sealed, pre-packaged snack options like chips, nuts, and cookies are also allowed on board.

-• Meals that require additional preparation or refrigertation should be stored in coolers to ensure they remain fresh during the journey.
+• Meals that require additional preparation or refrigeration should be stored in coolers to remain fresh during the journey.

-Suppose you’re travelling on a long-haul trip and decide to pack some sandwiches or fresh fruit snacks.
-In that case, it’s okay so long as you plan appropriately by considering preparation/cooking times and duration of travel time.
+Suppose you’re traveling on a long-haul trip and decide to pack some sandwiches or fresh fruit snacks.
+In that case, it’s okay as long as you plan appropriately by considering preparation/cooking times and the duration of the trip.

 See Related: NYC Double Decker Bus Tour Food Policy: What’s Allowed Onboard?